Temple of Jupiter (Baalbek): Architecture

 The temple complex is on a raised plaza erected 7 m over an earlier T-shaped base consisting of a podium, staircase, and foundation walls.
 (Note: "Current survey and interpretation, show that a pre-Roman floor level about 5 m lower than the late Great Roman Courtyard floor existed underneath".)
 These walls were built from about 24 monoliths, at their lowest level weighing approximately 300 tonnes each.
 The tallest retaining wall, on the west, has a second course of monoliths containing the famed "Three Stones" (Τρίλιθον, Trílithon): cut from limestone, measuring over 19 m long, 4.3 m high, and 3.6 m broad, they weigh approximately 800 tonnes each.
 (A fourth, still larger stone called the Stone of the Pregnant Woman lies unused in the nearby quarry 800 m from the town and weighs around 1,000 tonnes.
 A fifth, weighing approximately 1,200 tonnes lies in the same quarry.)
 Through the foundation there run three enormous passages the size of railway tunnels.

 A wide staircase provided access to the elevated platform, which measured 47.7 × 87.75 m on top.
 The Temple of Jupiter proper was circled by a peristyle of 54 unfluted Corinthian columns: ten in front and back and nineteen along each side.
-The columns were 19.9 meters high, the tallest of any classical temple, and the apex of the pediment is estimated to have been 44 meters above the floor of the court.
-With a rectangular footprint of 88 by 44 meters, it is considerably smaller than earlier Greek temples, such as the Temple of Artemis at Ephesus and the Temple of Apollo at Didyma.
-Rather its significance lies in the sophistication of its planning and architectural detail.
+The columns were 19.9 meters (65.3 ft) high, the tallest of any classical temple, and the apex of the pediment is estimated to have been 44 meters (144.35 ft) above the floor of the court.
+With a rectangular footprint of 88 by 44 meters 288.7 x 144.35 ft), it is considerably smaller than earlier Greek temples, such as the Temple of Artemis at Ephesus and the Temple of Apollo at Didyma.
+Rather, its significance lies in the sophistication of its planning and architectural detail.

 A number of Julio-Claudian emperors enriched the temple's sanctuary in turn.
 In the mid-1st century, Nero built the tower-altar opposite the temple.
 In the early 2nd century, Trajan added the temple's forecourt, with porticos of pink granite shipped from Aswan at the southern end of Egypt.

-The Temple-Sanctuary of Heliopolitan Zeus was ruined by earthquakes, destroyed and pillaged for stone under Theodosius and again under Justinian: eight columns were taken to Constantinople (Istanbul) for incorporation into the Hagia Sophia.
+The Temple-Sanctuary of Heliopolitan Zeus was ruined by earthquakes, and destroyed and pillaged for stone under Theodosius and again under Justinian: eight columns were taken to Constantinople (Istanbul) for incorporation into the Hagia Sophia.
 Three columns fell during the late 18th century.